carbon-language/carbon-lang/mlir/docs/Bindings/Python.md

 Note: In order to avoid naming conflicts, all internal names used by the wrapper module are prefixed by `_ods_`.

-Each concrete `OpView` subclass further defines several attributes:
+Each concrete `OpView` subclass further defines several public-intended
+attributes:

 * `OPERATION_NAME` attribute with the `str` fully qualified operation name (i.e. `std.absf`).